PaimaStudios/paima-engine-docs/docs/home/1-setup/4-environment-config-values.md

 ## Other Variables

 - `DEPLOYMENT`: was used in the past to determine how often new blocks are emitted.
 It is now _deprecated_ and replaced with `BLOCK_TIME`.
-- `GAME_NODE_VERSION`: defined statically in paima-sdk.
+- `GAME_NODE_VERSION`: defined statically in `@paima/sdk`.
 Check used to ensure your game node is running with a compatible version of paima-engine.
 After a major upgrade and necessary adjustments, you should adjust the version on your side.
 - `NATIVE_NFT_SALE_PROXY`: used in the NFT LvlUp template.
 It represents the contract address for your NFT sale proxy.
 See [deploying-your-stateful-nft](./3-deploying-your-stateful-nft.md)
 - [Chain data extensions](../3-react-to-events/2-chain-data-extensions/1-introduction.md):
   - `DEFAULT_PRESYNC_STEP_SIZE`: number of blocks to process in each step during initial presync phase.
 If not provided, a value of 1000 is used.
 Generally no need to change this value.